Hundreds of new local digital radio stations could start broadcasting in the UK from next year, under proposals outlined by Ofcom.

-With over 40% of the UK’s radio listening now taking place on the Digital Audio Broadcasting (DAB) platform, today’s proposals mark a major step towards expanding local DAB coverage, giving listeners an even wider choice of new digital radio stations.
+With over 40% of the UK’s radio listening now taking place on the Digital Audio Broadcasting (DAB) platform, these proposals mark a major step towards expanding local DAB coverage, giving listeners an even wider choice of new digital radio stations.

 Small-scale DAB is cutting edge technology, pioneered in the UK by an Ofcom engineer.
 It provides local commercial, community and specialist music stations with a low-cost route to hitting the digital airwaves.